We're super excited to share more crafty DIY ideas with you.

 To make the hatband and buckle bend the soda pop thingy in half and thread a strip of black fabric through the thingy.
 Is it called a soda pop tab?

 Use a glue gun to attach the nose to the inside of the hat, push the extra bits of stocking up inside the hat.
 Glue the furry orange beard to the inside of the hat, starting at the back of the hat and working your way around.
-Finally glue on the hatband.
+Finally, glue on the hatband.

 Bend the hat into whatever topsy, turvy, wonky shape you like and plonk the bottle topper onto your favorite green beer.

 Take some photos of said green beer with the leprechaun bottle topper among the Cymbilaria muralis or ivy-leafed toad flax.
 Don’t you think it looks just like a four leaf clover.
-Well kinda anyway.
+Well kinda anyway 😉

 Open that green beer to cheers St Patrick and all the amazing things he did for Ireland way back in 400 something AD.
-Oh I almost forgot, talk about the luck of the Irish.
+Oh, I almost forgot, talk about the luck of the Irish.
 While I was making the leprechaun bottle topper, hubby found this little wire clover thing on the floor.

-Wishing you a lovely week.
+Okay, that’s all from me this week.
 May you never forget what’s worth remembering, nor ever remember what’s best forgotten.
 Sláinte mhaith.

 P.S.
 If you’d like to make something similar or prefer to buy rather than DIY, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you